Pascaline: History

+Operation

-The calculator had spoked metal wheel dials, with the digit 0 through 9 displayed around the circumference of each wheel.
-To input a digit, the user placed a stylus in the corresponding space between the spokes and turned the dial until a metal stop at the bottom was reached, similar to the way the rotary dial of a telephone is used.
-This displayed the number in the windows at the top of the calculator.
-Then, one simply redialed the second number to be added, causing the sum of both numbers to appear in the accumulator.
+The calculator had spoked metal wheel dials with the digits 0 through 9 displayed around the circumference of each wheel (for base 10 digits).
+To input a digit, the user placed a stylus in the corresponding space between the spokes and turned the dial clockwise until the metal stop was reached, similar to the way the rotary dial of a telephone is used.
+This displayed the number in the accumulator at the top of the calculator.
+Then, one simply dialed the second number to be added, causing the sum of both numbers to appear in the accumulator.

 Each dial is associated with a one-digit display window located directly above it, which displays the value of the accumulator for this position.
 The complement of this digit, in the base of the wheel (6, 10, 12, 20), is displayed just above this digit.
-A horizontal bar hides either all the complement numbers when it is slid to the top, or all the direct numbers when it is slid toward the center of the machine.
-It thereby displays either the content of the accumulator or the complement of its value.
+A horizontal bar hides either all the complement numbers when it is slid to the top, or all the accumulator numbers when it is slid toward the center of the machine.

-Since the gears of the calculator rotated in only one direction, negative numbers could not be directly summed.
-To subtract one number from another, the method of nine's complement was used.
-The only two differences between an addition and a subtraction are the position of the display bar (direct versus complement) and the way the first number is entered (direct versus complement).
+Since the gears of the calculator rotated in only one direction, only addition operations could be performed.
+However, to subtract one number from another, the method of nine's complement was used.
+The only two differences between an addition and a subtraction are the position of the display bar (accumulator versus complement) and the way the first number is entered (direct versus complement).

-For a 10-digit wheel (N), the fixed outside wheel is numbered from 0 to 9 (N-1).
+For a 10-digit wheel, the fixed outside wheel is numbered from 0 to 9.
 The numbers are inscribed in a decreasing manner clockwise going from the bottom left to the bottom right of the stop lever.
 To add a 5, one must insert a stylus between the spokes that surround the number 5 and rotate the wheel clockwise all the way to the stop lever.
 The number displayed on the corresponding display register will be increased by 5 and, if a carry transfer takes place, the display register to the left of it will be increased by 1.
 To add 50, use the tens input wheel (second dial from the right on a decimal machine), to add 500, use the hundreds input wheel, etc...